Journalism students face a Catch-22: They need clips to get clips.

 Alyson Krueger, a graduate of Magazine and Digital Storytelling, regularly writes for The New York Times and other publications.
 Elizabeth Flock graduated from Literary Reportage.
 Her features and films have appeared on the PBS NewsHour and in the New Yorker among other publications.

 Let us know when you’ve been published by filling out this form.
+We’ll then share the piece on social media and on our website.

 Meet Whitney Dangerfield, Publications Director